- Midlands Rural Housing/

 You may also have the right, in certain circumstances, to request that we delete your personal information, to block any further processing of your personal information or to object to the processing of your personal information.
 There are some specific circumstances where these rights do not apply and we can refuse to deal with your request.

 If we are processing your personal information based upon your consent (e.g. as part of our marketing or promotional activities or to make a voluntary referral to an external agency), you have the right to withdraw your consent at any time.

-If you require any further information about your right to rectification, erasure, restriction of or object to processing or please contact us (see How to contact us below).
+If you require any further information about your right to rectification, erasure, restriction of or object to processing or you wish to withdraw your consent please contact us (see How to contact us below).

-Post: Data Protection Officer, Quality & Standards Team, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP.
+- Post: Governance & Assurance Team, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP.

 What are cookies?